JustinasGaripovas/SkipperShip/README.md

 ### General conduct

 * No commiting directly to master.
+* For changing database schema we use migrations.
 * All merges should be approved by other team member.

 ### Prerequisites